Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Prophetic Meaning

-Dwelling in shelters points to the eternal reward, which will be given for righteous and diligent service to YEHOVAH God: eternal life and a dwelling place within the Family and Kingdom of YEHOVAH God under the care and protection of YEHOVAH God the Father.
+Dwelling in shelters points to the eternal reward, which will be given to Israelites for righteous and diligent service to YEHOVAH God: eternal life and a dwelling place within the Family and Kingdom of YEHOVAH God under the care and protection of YEHOVAH God the Father.

 Hope of Israel Ministries -- Preparing the Way for the Return of YEHOVAH God and His Messiah!